jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 - With RDS Proxy, you no longer need code that handles cleaning up idle connections and managing connection pools
 - Multiple Lambda functions can connect to a single RDS Proxy, which handles connection pool

+### RDS Encryption

+- The only way to **unencrypt an encrypted database** is to export the data and import the data into another DB instance.
+- You cannot create unencrypted snapshots of encrypted DB instance.
+- You cannot create unencrypted read replicas of an encrypted DB instance.

 ## Aurora
 - Cross Region RR: entire database is copied (not select tables)
 - Cross Region replication supported in Aurora